AlmasB/FXGL/README.md

 ### Development Team

-Description of roles is given in the [Contribution Guide](CONTRIBUTING.md).
+A description of roles is given in the [Contribution Guide](CONTRIBUTING.md).

 Maintainers (Collaborators):